senadkurtisi/pytorch-image-captioning/README.md

 Since **Transformer Decoder** was used for the decoding part we need to take special care when it comes to feeding data into the model.
 Transformer blocks ([Vaswani et al.](https://arxiv.org/abs/1706.03762)) rely on leveraging attention layers which try to determine how much attention we should pay on other tokens in a sequence, while trying to encode the current one.

 <p id="problems">
 This approach is extremely powerful but it can lead to some problems.
 As illustrated below, the model receives each token up until the final one as input and uses all tokens except the first one as target labels.
-In different words: *We wish to predict the next word of a caption given the previously generated words*.
+In different words: <i>We wish to predict the next word of a caption given the previously generated words</i>.
 </p>

 <br>